-The Annual Accounts present the financial position and performance, for the year to 31 March 2020, of the Council demonstrating the stewardship of the public funds that support the Council's key priorities.
+The Annual Accounts present the financial position and performance, for the year to 31 March 2020, demonstrating the stewardship of the public funds that support the Council's key priorities.

 In the first quarter of 2020 a coronavirus outbreak (COVID-19) activated across the globe.
-This resulted in United kingdom and Scottish Governments imposing restrictions through guidance and law on the movement of people which came into full effect on 23 March 2020.
-The impact has led to a "shutdown" of virtually all economic activity within the UK and large-scale government financial intervention, some of which local government had been asked to administer.
+This resulted in United Kingdom and Scottish Governments imposing restrictions through guidance and law on the movement of people which came into full effect on 23 March 2020.
+The impact has led to a "shutdown" of approximately 80% of all economic activity within the UK and large-scale government financial intervention, some of which local government was asked to administer.
 This has led to significant level of increased economic uncertainty for Midlothian and the Council.
-The latest assessed implications have been incorporated, where possible, throughout the document.
+The latest assessed implications have been incorporated, where possible, throughout this document.

 The Annual Accounts are prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom and are, by necessity, technical in places.
 The impact of the COVID-19 outbreak was considered by CIPFA-LASAAC in respect of any adjustments required to the Code and it was concluded that full application of the published 2019/20 Code would continue to apply.
-In line with the UK's Financial Conduct Authority, Scottish Minister's advised that, under provisions made in the Coronavirus (Scotland) Act 2020, each authority may determine its date of publishing the Annual Accounts up to the 30 November 2020 - an extension of 2 months on the previously stipulated deadline.
-The Council considered this but determined that it wished to continue to work as closely as possible to the previously planned timetable authorising the Accounts for issue by 30 June 2020.
-It has however recognised that there are concerns about the valuation of assets arising from the RICS guidance that may lead to a modified audit opinion https://www.rics.org.uk/upholding-professional-standards/valuation/valuation-coronavirus.
+In line with the UK's Financial Conduct Authority, Scottish Ministers advised that, under provisions made in the Coronavirus (Scotland) Act 2020, each authority may determine its date of publishing the Annual Accounts up to the 30 November 2020 - an extension of 2 months on the previously stipulated deadline.
+The Council considered this but determined that it wished to continue to work as closely as possible to the previously planned timetable authorising the Unaudited Accounts for issue by 30 June 2020.

 This situation is not unique to local authorities or indeed the wider public sector.
 In a statement the Financial Conduct Authority (FCA), Financial Reporting Council (FRC) and Prudential Regulation Authority (PRA) "strongly encourage investors, lenders and other users of financial statements to take into account the unique set of circumstances arising from COVID-19 which might result in uncertainty in companies' financial positions, potential delays in the provision of financial information, the need for auditors to undertake additional work to support their audit opinions and the increased use of modified audit opinions, including qualifications arising from scope limitations."
-In preparing these Annual Accounts the Council continues to consider guidance and standards to ensure that they reflect the most practicably transparent information for users.
+In preparing these Annual Accounts the Council continued to consider guidance and standards to ensure that they reflect the most practicably transparent information for users.